jcisio/hypontech-homeassistant/README.md

 ## Development

 This custom component is maintained alongside the [Home Assistant core integration](https://www.home-assistant.io/integrations/hypontech).
-Changes are developed here first, then synced to the core repository to improve the current PR https://github.com/home-assistant/core/pull/159442 until it is merged.
+Changes are synced from the core repository (PR https://github.com/home-assistant/core/pull/159442) to this custom component to keep both versions in sync.

 For development instructions, see [DEVELOPMENT.md](DEVELOPMENT.md).